ForEvolve/forevolve.github.io/_posts/en/2017-09-28-design-patterns-web-api-service-and-repository-part-11.md

 ### What have we covered in this article?
 In this article:

-- We created integration tests, testing the API over HTTP
+- We created integration tests, testing the API over HTTP (in-memory)
 - We integrated the Ninja subsystem
 - We used `ForEvolve.Azure` to connect the Ninja App to Azure Table Storage
 - We explored the new Asp.Net Core 2.0 default configuration